tcheukueppoo/maat/docs/gc.md

-Unfortunately, the only feasible way to implement this for now is by having each GC object track the id of the maatine that allocated him and thus channeling a GC object from one maatine to another also implies transfer ownership by changing the object's id.
+Unfortunately, the only feasible way to implement this for now is by having each GC object track the id of the maatine that allocated him and thus channeling a GC object from one maatine to another also implies transfering ownership by changing the object's id.
 This technique is not space efficient as it will require an additional field in the header common to all objects.